EkoLabs/android-native-sdk/README.md

 #### init()
 The EkoPlayerView can be initialized programmatically or included via the layout XML.
 #### load(projectId: String, options: EkoOptions)
 Will load and display an eko project.
-The EkoPlayer will display the loading animation while it prepares the project for playback if `showCover=true` in the options.
+The EkoPlayer will display the loading animation while it prepares the project for playback if `cover` is set in the options.

 | Param           | Type           | Description  |
 | :-------------: |:--------------:| :------------|